LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Transfer of Credit into the Loyola MS Program from Earlier Graduate Work
 --------------------------------------------------------------------------

-During your first semester, you can apply to transfer up to 6 credits of previous *graduate* work relevant to your current program. Â  Your official transcripts need to show B or better in relevant courses.Â For conditionally admitted students, Loyola must already have the relevant official transcript.
+During your *first* semester, you can apply to transfer up to 6 credits of previous *graduate* work relevant to your current program.
+Do not delay!
+Your official
+transcripts need to show B or better in relevant courses.
+For conditionally admitted students, Loyola must already have the relevant official transcript.
 International students, see :ref:`international_transfer`.
 In the unusual case where the transcript is only available after admission,